Spotlight on Scarleteen: New Years Resolutions

 7. To allow myself to be more vulnerable, honest and open with partners 7% (70 votes)

 Did you know?
-While we greatly emphasize sexual readiness as a prerequisite to partnered sexual activity of all types at Scarleteen, we fully accept and acknowledge that teens are often sexually active to some degree, with both same and opposite-sex partners, and also acknowledge that everyone has a right to age-appropriate sexual activity and full ownership of one's own sexuality.
+While we greatly emphasize sexual readiness as a prerequisite to partnered sexual activity of all types at Scarleteen, we fully accept and acknowledge that teens are often sexually active to some degree, with both partners of the same and different genders, and also acknowledge that everyone has a right to age-appropriate sexual activity and full ownership of one's own sexuality.

 8. To be more assertive and speak up more for my sexual wants, needs or boundaries 6% (63 votes)